 A city such as Cincinnati built great parks, from the showpiece Eden Park, home to the Cincinnati Playhouse, Cincinnati Art Museum, Kron Conservatory and Mirror Lake Fountain, to the exquisitely designed Ault Park near the tony Mount Lookout and Hyde Park neighborhoods.
 Eastsiders who won't venture beyond the "Sauerkraut Curtain" may not even know about Mt.
-Echo Park, one of my favorites with its awesome views.
-The Queen City of the West had the good fortune to come of age in the golden age of park design and have the wealth to pull it off.
-Phoenix, a modest farm town at this time, built only one: Encanto.
-That makes it all the more a civic treasure.
-This Saturday Encanto Park will celebrate its 75th anniversary.
+Echo Park, one of my favorites with its awesome views of downtown and the Ohio River.

 Encanto was different, built as an oasis of shade and grass and City Beautiful Movement design, meant for people, picnics and strolling.
 Now more than ever, you can feel the instant cooling of the park and golf courses when you drive south of Thomas on 15th Avenue on a summer night.
 It's not like the Midwest — for that kind of lush greenery, look to Cincinnati.
 It lacks the size and resources that Los Angeles could put into Griffith Park.
-Encanto is its own enchanted feat, a capsule of old Phoenix, a magical refutation of those who say "Phoenix has no soul."
+Encanto, inspired by San Diego's grand Balboa Park, is its own enchanted feat.
+It is a capsule of old Phoenix, a magical refutation of those who say "Phoenix has no soul."

 A paddleboat on the Encanto Park lagoon in the 1960s.

 Encanto was built to be an organic part of its neighborhoods, blending seamlessly into Palmcroft.
 I watched the paddle boats and canoes, occasionally having enough money to use them.
 Concerts in the now-gone bandshell filled the night air.
 I swam in the pool — pools not being ubiquitous in those neighborhoods outside Palmcroft — and earned my archery merit badge at the range there.
 Kiddieland had rides and sno-cones; my favorite attraction was the train, which back then was painted in Southern Pacific "Daylight" colors to mimic the passenger trains that still served Phoenix.
 This was my young world.
 I looked across the green expanse and saw the skyscrapers along Central, thinking this must be the most wonderful city in the world.

 Later parks, from Maryvale to the deck park (I hesitate to use the name Margaret Hance, considering how much damage to the central city she did as mayor) never fulfilled their potential.
 Steele Indian School Park is a sad joke, landlocked by blighted "investment" land and lacking shade, when it could have been a true Central Park of Phoenix.
 Still, I know these older, lesser green oases had their good memories for generations of Phoenicians.